Student of the Year competition

 The judges will look for application of mechatronics philosophy to a specific engineering problem, economically feasible solutions in terms of its application, excellent research and development practices and final presentations.

-Shortlisted students will be required to make a presentation of no more than 15 minutes plus questions, before the judges and an invited audience at the IMechE Headquarters in London, in September 2018.
+Shortlisted students will be required to make a presentation of no more than 15 minutes plus questions, before the judges and an invited audience at the IMechE headquarters in London, 9 October 2019.

 The purpose of the presentations is to enable the judges to get a more detailed understanding of the students’ projects.